horseyhorsey/proc-visual-pinball/README.md

     Set Controller = CreateObject("VPROC.Controller")

-(For VPX/Visual Pinball 10, you will instead set PROC=1)

 12. 'Play' the table in Visual Pinball (F5) to test.

 Again, always make sure you're running Visual Pinball as an Administrator otherwise you will get a python error because it won't be able to open the necessary files.